kdheepak/kdheepak.github.io/content/23-technical_writing.md

     Table:  Demonstration of simple table syntax.

-This is what the same table looks like in $\LaTeX$
+This is what the same table looks like in \LaTeX

     \begin{longtable}[c]{@{}rlcl@{}}
     \caption{Demonstration of simple table syntax.}\tabularnewline